kanaria69/Mainecoco/README.md

-## What do you call a fish with no eyes?
-A fsh.
+## When does a joke become a dad joke?
+When it becomes apparent.